 Should I take the train or a taxi from Schiphol?

 The train.
-Schiphol to Amsterdam Centraal runs every 10 minutes, takes 15 minutes, and costs €5.50.
-It's meaningfully faster than a taxi during peak traffic and the convenience is excellent.
-Take a taxi or pre-booked transfer only if you have substantial luggage, you're arriving very late, or you're going somewhere not directly served by public transport.
+Schiphol to Amsterdam Centraal runs several times an hour, takes 15 to 20 minutes, and costs around €5–6 including the mandatory transit chip surcharge.
+It is meaningfully faster than a taxi during peak traffic and drops you in the centre.
+Take a taxi or pre-booked transfer only if you have substantial luggage, you are arriving very late, or you are going somewhere not directly served by public transport.

 Should I rent a bike in Amsterdam?